pull1ks/RobloxTool/README.md

 # RobloxTool
 RobloxTool add true fullscreen and fpsunlocker to your game.
+(May not work idk)

 How:
 -Launch batch file everytime you want to play.